Baldwin II, Latin Emperor: Biography

-In around March 1238, Baldwin II's regency council pawned the Crown of Thorns to the Venetian Podestà of Constantinople for 13,134 hyperpera from a "consortium of creditors".
+In around March 1238, Baldwin II's regency council pawned the Crown of Thorns to the Venetian Podestà of Constantinople for 13,134 hyperpyra from a "consortium of creditors".
 His efforts met with success, and in 1240 he returned to Constantinople (through Germany and Hungary) at the head of a considerable army.
 Circumstances hindered him from accomplishing anything with this help, and in 1245 he traveled again to the West, first to Italy and then to France, where he spent two years.
 The empress Marie and Philip of Toucy governed during his absence.
 He was happy to be able to get money from King Louis IX in exchange for relics.
 In 1249 he was with King Louis at Damietta.

 The extremity of his financial straits reduced him soon afterwards to handing over his only son, Philip, to Venetian merchants as a pledge for loans of money.
 Philip was later redeemed by Alfonso X of Castile.
-The rest of his reign was spent by Baldwin in mendicant tours in western Europe.
+Baldwin spent the rest of his reign in mendicant tours in western Europe.

-On the night of 24 July 1261, a group of soldiers under Alexios Strategopoulos managed to enter Constantinople through a secret passageway and captured the city.
+On the night of 24 July 1261, a group of soldiers under Alexios Strategopoulos entered Constantinople through a secret passageway and captured the city.
 Baldwin was asleep in the Blachernae Palace when the noise of the fighting awoke him; upon seeing the Byzantine troops advance upon him, he fled in such haste that he left his crown and sceptre behind him.
-Baldwin made his way to the harbor where he boarded a Venetian galley to Negropont.
-From there he proceeded to Athens, thence to Apulia, finally to France.
-As titular emperor, his role was still the same, to beg help from the western powers.
+Baldwin made his way to the harbor, where he boarded a Venetian galley to Negropont.
+From there he proceeded to Athens, then to Apulia, and finally to France.
+As titular emperor, his role was still the same: to beg help from the western powers.
 In 1267 he went to Italy; his hopes were centred on Charles of Anjou.
 Charles seriously entertained the idea of conquering Constantinople, though his efforts were destroyed during the Sicilian Vespers, an event perhaps engineered by Michael VIII Palaeologus of Constantinople.
 To this intent, he signed the Treaty of Viterbo with Baldwin (May 1267).
 During the next year Baldwin and his son Philip lived on pensions from Charles.
 In October 1273 Philip married Beatrice, daughter of Charles, at Foggia.
 A few days later Baldwin died in Naples.
-Under Baldwin II, Constantinople's population had fallen to a mere 35,000 people.
+Under Baldwin II, Constantinople's population had fallen to a mere 35,000 inhabitants.